kendlenx/carbon-tracker/store_listing/play_store_description.md

 ## 🌍 Make a Difference

 Every small action counts in fighting climate change.
-Join the Carbon Tracker community and start your journey toward a more sustainable future today!
+Join the Carbon Step community and start your journey toward a more sustainable future today!

 ---